spelunky-fyi/Spelunky2X64DbgPlugin/README.md

 ## Advanced usage

+In almost every memory view you can right click and use the "View Code" option to see the C++ representation of given struct

-The Spelunky2.json file contains all the field definitions of the known structs and classes.
+The `Structs.json` file contains all the definitions of the known structs and classes.
 Just add another entry, and specify the correct field types.
-Entity subclasses should be added in Spelunky2Entities.json, don't forget to add the new entity name to the `entity_class_hierarchy` list so the correct inheritance can be determined, and to `default_entity_types` so that when you click on the entity, it will immediately cast it to the correct type.
+Entity subclasses should be added in `EntitySubclasses.json`, don't forget to add the new entity name to the `entity_class_hierarchy` list so the correct inheritance can be determined, and to `default_entity_types` so that when you click on the entity, it will immediately cast it to the correct type.
 You can use a regex to match multiple entity names at once.

 If you want to define struct as pointer, you can add `"pointer": true` when assigning field with the struct name as type, if you need this struct to be used in some container type, add it to `pointer_types` list instead.